RubikCubes/chrome_extension/README.md

 Download Sublime, install it into your applications folder

-Open Sublime and show the side bar
+Open Sublime and show the side bar:
 >- View -> Sidebar -> Show Side Bar

 Then drag the repo folder into the side bar to display all of the files in the folder